deodad/td-web/src/posts/against-keurig.md

 ### Note to Self

 I'm adding this section as a remembrance to myself to not be hip or smug.
 Keurigs are fine.
 I used one for many years and loved it.
-There are plenty of places in my life where someone could point out a better way (in accordance with their current value system of course) and I would go "yeah I don't care about that have fun wasting your precious thoughts on that inconsequential detail", and we'd both be justified.
+There are plenty of places in my life where someone could point out a better way (in accordance with their current value system of course) and I would go "yeah I don't care and like my way have fun wasting your precious thoughts on that inconsequential detail", and we'd both be justified.